digitaldisarray/CTFCollab/README.md

 - Sory Diagouraga: Backend development and API documentation.

 ## Status
 Development of CTFNote is ongoing.
+We can't provide guarantees of its stability in a production environmnet.
 Use at your own risk.

 # Table of contents
 - [CTFCollab](#ctfcollab)